-As of , 2015, to our knowledge, approximately % of our ordinary shares were held by shareholders of record in the United States.
+As of May 18, 2015, to our knowledge, approximately 841,000, or 12%, of our outstanding ordinary shares were held by 17 shareholders of record in the United States.

 Under French law, our bylaws set forth only our issued and outstanding share capital as of the date of the bylaws.
 Our fully diluted share capital represents all issued and outstanding shares, as well as all potential shares which may be issued upon exercise of outstanding founder's share warrants and share warrants, as approved by our shareholders and granted by our board of directors.